A thriving democracy is critical to our nonprofits’ goals and our civic missions.

-The success of the nonprofit sector depends on having good and accountable government, as well as fair and open elections.
-Time spent on voter engagement empowers those you serve and generates votes for your issues and causes, giving your organization a stronger voice.
-And as nonpartisan organizations that reach many people who are not fully engaged in the voting, nonprofits are well positioned to lead voter engagement efforts.
+The success of the nonprofit sector depends on having good and accountable government as well as fair and open elections.
+Time spent on voter engagement empowers those you serve and generates votes for your issues and causes.
+As nonpartisan organizations that reach many people not fully engaged in voting, nonprofits are well positioned to lead engagement efforts.

-- Colorado Participation Project is a nonpartisan program that provides voter information and civic participation resources to nonprofits who serve politically marginalized communities.
+- The Participation Project is a program of Community Resource Center that provides voter information and civic participation resources to nonprofits serving politically marginalized communities.

 - Project Vote Smart provides non-partisan information on candidates, government officials and issues.